top of page

 Dao De Jing

-Longlisted for 2024 Andrew Carnegie Medal for Excellence in Fiction;
+Longlisted for the Andrew Carnegie Medals of Excellence

 Alta

 "Here her exquisite chapters could easily stand alone but, interlinked, they create an intricate mosaic gloriously revealing intertwined lives . . .
-Ye offers another haunting, edifying, and illuminating literary feast.” —Booklist, starred review
+Ye offers another haunting, edifying, and illuminating literary feast.” —Booklist (starred review)

 “Hauntingly beautiful and exquisitely written, Straw Dogs of the Universe shines much-needed light on a historical period that we must not forget if we want to do better as a human race.
 This book is a treasure, to be read and re-read, as the best poems should be.” —Nguyễn Phan Quế Mai, internationally bestselling author of The Mountains Sing and Dust Child